turnkeylinux/tracker/GITFLOW.rst

 Walk through
 ------------

-As described above, GitHub is used facilitate collaboration, so the first thing to do is create a `GitHub account`_ and add your SSH public key if you haven't already done so.
+As described above, GitHub is used to facilitate collaboration, so the first thing to do is create a `GitHub account`_ and add your SSH public key if you haven't already done so.